PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 receives current layout evidence without relying on that pass to hide stale state through a full resynchronization.
 Op-family builders must not assign `TensorIR.logical_layout` or `TensorIR.physical_layout` directly.
+`LoweringContext.add_operator()` and `remove_operator()` likewise own the
+lowering-time operator list and maintain differential IR producer and consumer maps.
+Inverse-Transpose generation uses the ONNX `GraphIndex` count for an ONNX edge and the current IR count plus the pending use for a synthetic edge.
+It may therefore remove an exclusive producer without rescanning the partial graph, while retaining that producer when a previously emitted side branch still consumes its synthetic output.
+Op-family builders must not mutate `model_ir.operators` directly.
 Lineage-aware graph mutation helpers accept an optional ModelIR index and update it atomically.
 `operator_indices_for_types()` returns a sorted, deduplicated union for